michaelmang/tempera/README.md

 module.exports.ColorBackgroundBase = "#ffffff";
 module.exports.ColorBackgroundAlt = "#fcfcfcfc";
 ```

+Support for tokens in ES6 format is on the roadmap.

 The `scorecard` command expects the tokens to match against one of the following matchers after being transformed to kebab case: